saarkia/braze-websdk-demo/README.md

 2. Click "Request Permission" (browser will prompt)
 3. Click "Register for Push" to complete setup
 4. Click "Test Notification" to send a test message

+### Displaying Banner Placements
+1. Enable **Allow User Supplied JavaScript** in Advanced Settings
+2. Initialize the SDK
+3. The `bannerdemo` placement renders automatically at the top of the page
+4. Use **Refresh Banner** to manually request updated banner content
+5. Review banner status changes within the banner header and Activity Log

 ## Browser Compatibility